Hotline Miami: Release

 Hotline Miami was first announced through Söderström's personal blog on 3 July 2012.
-A teaser trailer was also released at the same time.
-It was later showcased at the A Maze Indie Connect festival, and again later at a Rezzed exposition in Brighton.
-The reception at A Maze was mixed, but it was later praised by attendees at Rezzed.
-It was most played game at Rezzed that year, and won the Game Of The Show award; Tom Bramwell of Eurogamer described it as the "best example of the sort of game we invented the show for".
+A teaser trailer was released at the same time.
+It was later showcased at the A Maze Indie Connect festival, and again at a Rezzed exposition in Brighton.
+While reception towards it at A Maze was mixed, it was later praised by Rezzed attendees.
+It was the exposition's most played game, and won the Game Of The Show award; Tom Bramwell of Eurogamer described it as the "best example of the sort of game we invented the show for".
 Dennaton purchased a phone number in the Miami area that allowed people to leave messages to be used in a trailer.
 Hotline Miami was released on Steam on 23 October 2012.
 Versions with support for MacOS and Linux were released on 19 March 2013 and 9 September 2013, respectively.

 In November 2012, an update was released that patched numerous bugs, added support for gamepads, and made minor graphical and gameplay adjustments.
-This update also added a bonus level, "Highball", which has no relation to any other level.
-Around this time, Söderström created numerous patches for pirated versions of Hotline Miami after several users of the Pirate Bay reported problems.
+This update also added a bonus level, "Highball".
+Söderström also developed patches for pirated versions of Hotline Miami after several users of the Pirate Bay reported problems.
 He wanted players to "experience the game the way it's meant to be experienced", regardless of whether or not they obtained it through legitimate means.
 The soundtrack was released via Steam in January 2013.
-A physical release, with all of the tracks pressed across three vinyls, was released in 2016 through Laced Records.
+A physical release, with all of the tracks pressed across three vinyls, was released in 2016 by Laced Records.
 It was a limited release, with only 5,000 copies made, and was funded by a Kickstarter campaign that raised over $75,000.

-Versions of Hotline Miami for PlayStation 3 and PlayStation Vita, ported by Abstraction Games, was released on 25 July 2013 in North America, and a day later in Europe.
+Versions of Hotline Miami for PlayStation 3 and PlayStation Vita, ported by Abstraction Games, were released on 25 July 2013 in North America, and a day later in Europe.
 These releases supported cross-buy, allowing players who purchased the game on one platform to receive it on the other.
-These ports also added a bonus mask and leaderboards.
+These ports added a bonus mask and leaderboards.
 A version for PlayStation 4, also supporting cross-buy, was released on 19 August 2014.
-A Japan-localized compilation, featuring Hotline Miami alongside its sequel Hotline Miami 2: Wrong Number (2015), titled Hotline Miami: Collected Edition, was released in June 2015.
+A Japan-localized compilation, featuring Hotline Miami and its sequel Hotline Miami 2: Wrong Number (2015), titled Hotline Miami: Collected Edition, was released in June 2015.
 On 19 August 2019, Hotline Miami and Hotline Miami 2 were re-released as part of the Hotline Miami Collection for Nintendo Switch.
 The Hotline Miami Collection was later ported to Xbox One and Stadia on 7 April and 22 September 2020 respectively, and PlayStation 5 and Xbox Series X/S on 23 October 2023.